millenomi/Binding/README.md

 The object key paths are resolved only once, when you load the bindings set, and are not watched.
 The bound paths are watched via KVO.

 You must unbind all bindings created by the set, just like in the programmatic case above.
 To do so, you can use the bindings set convenience method `-unbind`, which will perform this operation on all bindings in the set.

+Not all options are available to bindings created using the definition file.
+You can, however, mix and match loading from a file and creating programmatically as you need.

 ### Working with UIControls